MT0814/Week3-HW-Javascript/README.md

 ```
 WHEN I did not input numbers but other characters for the password length question.
 THEN prompted a messgae to remind me of inputing numbers
+WHEN I clicked cancel button in the password length question
+THEN it brought me back to the original page without showing anyting prompts
 ```

 ![index.html screenshot](./screenshot.png)